phts/time-tracker/README.md

 ## Requirements

 The script uses `xscreensaver-command -watch` output so `xscreensaver` is required as a screen locking framework.
-Notifications are shown by `zenity`.
+Notifications are shown by `notify-send`.
 And [Ruby](https://www.ruby-lang.org/en/) (tested on v2.2.3) is needed to able to run the script.

 Also it assumes that you do not work at nights and do not turn off your PC.